VDA5050/VDA5050/VDA5050_EN_V1.md

 #### <a name="Tonaeletoa"></a> 6.10.2 Traversal of nodes and entering/leaving edges, triggering of actions

 The AGV decides on its own when a node should count as traversed.
-Generally, the AGV’s control point should be within the node’s deviationRangeXY and its orientation within deviationRangeTheta.
+Generally, the AGV’s control point should be within the node’s `deviationRangeXY` and its orientation within `deviationRangeTheta`.

-The AGV reports the traversal of a node by removing its nodeState from the nodeStates array and setting the lastNodeId, lastNodeSequenceNumber to the traversed node’s values.
+The AGV reports the traversal of a node by removing its `nodeState` from the `nodeStates` array and setting the `lastNodeId`, `lastNodeSequenceNumber` to the traversed node’s values.

 As soon as the AGV reports the node as traversed, the AGV must trigger the actions associated with the node, if any.

 The traversal of a node also marks the leaving of the edge leading up to the node.
-The edge must then be removed from the edgeStates and the actions that were active on the edge must be finished.
+The edge must then be removed from the `edgeStates` and the actions that were active on the edge must be finished.

 The traversal of the node also marks the moment when the AGV enters the following edge, if there is one.
 The edges actions must now be triggered.